County Dublin: Geography and subdivisions

 Dublin is the third smallest of Ireland's 32 counties by area, and the largest in terms of population.
 It is the third-smallest of Leinster's 12 counties in size and the largest by population.
 Dublin shares a border with three counties – Meath to the north and west, Kildare to the west and Wicklow to the south.
 To the east, Dublin has an Irish Sea coastline which stretches for 155 km.

 Dublin is a topographically varied region.
 The city centre is generally very low-lying, and many areas of coastal Dublin are at or near sea-level.
 In the south of the county, the topography rises steeply from sea-level at the coast to over 500 m in just a few kilometres.
 This natural barrier has resulted in densely populated coastal settlements in Dún Laoghaire–Rathdown and westward urban sprawl in South Dublin.
 In contrast, Fingal is generally rural in nature and much less densely populated than the rest of the county.
 Consequently, Fingal is significantly larger than the other three local authorities and covers about 49.5% of County Dublin's land area.
 Fingal is also perhaps the flattest region in Ireland, with the low-lying Naul Hills rising to a maximum height of just 176 m.

 Dublin is bounded to the south by the Wicklow Mountains.
 Where the mountains extend into County Dublin, they are known locally as the Dublin Mountains (Sléibhte Bhaile Átha Cliath).
 Kippure, on the Dublin–Wicklow border, is the county's highest mountain, at 757 m above sea level.
-The mountains are a popular amenity area, with Two Rock, Three Rock, Tibradden and Montpelier Hill being among the most heavily foot-falled hiking destinations in Ireland.
+Crossed by the Dublin Mountains Way, they are a popular amenity area, with Two Rock, Three Rock, Tibradden, Ticknock, Montpelier Hill, and Glenasmole being among the most heavily foot-falled hiking destinations in Ireland.
 Forest cover extends to over 6,000 ha within the county, nearly all of which is located in the Dublin Mountains.
 With just 6.5% of Dublin under forest, it is the 6th least forested county in Ireland.